 Now press the” Save” button which I highlighted in the red section.
 We will see a new window look like below.

-In the section of Saving Option, we will save our database in the current file and new file.
+the section of Saving Option, we will save our database in the current file and

 In the Server Name/Instance Name Select the server name and, in the Authentication, section selects the authentication type and save your database.
 After selecting those options, the software allows you to save the file as Default SQL or you can select the “New” checkbox.
 It will allow you to save your file as a new file.
 Now the “Browse” button is visible if the “New” section is selected.
 When you press the browse button you will see a window look like below.